BenRogersWPG/VSCode-Transparent-Minimap/README.md

 ## Sponsor This Project ❤️

-I spend a lot of time improving and maintaining this extension.
-If you'd like to sponsor this project, please visit [my GitHub Sponsor page](https://github.com/sponsors/BenRogersWPG/) to learn more.
+I spend a lot of time maintaining and enhancing this extension.
+If you'd like to help me out with this project, please visit [my GitHub Sponsor page](https://github.com/sponsors/BenRogersWPG/) to learn more.

-*One of the perks of being a sponsor is that you will even show up on this very README page!*
+*One of the reward levels of being a sponsor is that your name will even show up on this very README page!*

 ## Release Notes 🆕